 Your aim is to go for a long-lasting solution.
 That is, a formal complaint should be addressed once and for all.
 This prevents your employees from coming back again and again with the same issue.

 The key solution here lies in identifying the root cause of the problem and making sure to solve the problem completely, with the scope of adjustments, if necessary.

-However, there might arise some special circumstances when the above-mentioned process needs to be modified for better.
+However, some exceptional circumstances might arise when the process mentioned above needs to be modified for the better.
 The Human Resource Department reserves the right to revise the same as necessary and appropriate.